pczhang93/coordinate_mapping_for_image_augmentor/README.md

 #### After the script is run, the newly generated JSON file will be named after [images_folder_name].

-####The current version is to discard the point directly beyond the image boundary after transformation.
+#### The current version is to discard the point directly beyond the image boundary after transformation.
+So consider carefully whether the script meets your needs.